ShoroukAhmed2030/ShoroukAhmed2030/README.md

   </a>
 </p>

-- 🏢 I'm Shorouk Ahmed, currently in my second year of studying Communication and Computer Engineering.
+-  Junior Communication and Computer Engineering Student .
-- 🤓 As a CCE student, I am constantly learning and exploring new technologies to enhance my skills.

 ### Connect with Me :